nickmonad/bips.dev/web/content/8/index.md

 parameters (further elaborated below):

 1. The **name** specifies a very brief description of the soft fork, reasonable for use as an identifier.
-For deployments described in a single BIP, it is recommended to use the name "bipN" where N is the appropriate BIP number.
 2. The **bit** determines which bit in the nVersion field of the block is to be used to signal the soft fork lock-in and activation.
 It is chosen from the set {0,1,2,...,28}.